 You may have heard it before, but the key to saving space in your bag is rolling your clothes.
 This compresses your clothes, decreases their surface area, and makes them stackable.
 Even the military packs their bags this way.

-To save even more space, use compression sacs to vacuum seal your clothes.
+To save even more space, use compression sacks to vacuum seal your clothes.
 Put all of your shirts into one, socks and underwear into another, and so on.
 When you need a shirt, pull out the bag that has shirts in it.
 Packing cubes are another really great alternative, though are generally better suited to suitcases.

 Don’t underestimate the usefulness of these items—imagine having just three or four large items packed into your bag instead of 30 various pieces of clothing floating around and getting lost.

 And leave your parka at home.
-Get a travel friendly jacket like the Storm Logic from ExOfficio—it doesn’t take up much room in your bag, and it can roll up into a travel pillow so you don’t even have to pack it in your bag when you fly.
+Get a travel-friendly jacket like the Storm Logic from ExOfficio—it doesn’t take up much room in your bag, and it can roll up into a travel pillow so you don’t even have to pack it in your bag when you fly.

 The jeans have to go, too.
 Though they’re the staple of any wardrobe, if you want to travel carry-on only, it’s almost impossible to travel with jeans.
 I have a dark pair of khakis that work as a substitute which are much more economical.

-It’s about picking and choosing, and making some sacrifices.
+It’s about picking and choosing and making some sacrifices.
 No, you can’t have everything you want, but you can have everything you need.
 That’s the underlying rule for picking which stuff to bring with you when you’re traveling carry-on only.

 What do I pack in my bags?
 Here’s a rundown of everything I carry in each of my two bags.